 All authors start with a blank page and no audience.
-You don't get from first word to multi-six-figures overnight, but it can be done if you are persistent and productive over time.
+You don't get from the first word to multi-six-figures overnight, but it can be done if you are persistent and productive over time.

-Here are the significant steps on my journey from writing my first book while working at my corporate day job to multi-six-figure author entrepreneur.
+Here are the significant steps on my journey from writing my first book while working at my corporate day job to a multi-six-figure author entrepreneur.

 Sept 2006 – Although apparently ‘successful,' I was miserable in my corporate job so I started to research how to change my life.
 I was reading a lot of self-help books, so I decided to write my own.
 When I discovered how slow the publishing industry was, I decided to self-publish, way back when there was no Kindle, ebooks were still niche, and print-on-demand was only just becoming viable.

 April 2008 – published How to Enjoy your Job or Find a New One.
 [I rewrote and republished it as Career Change in 2012.]

 Dec 2008 – Started this site, TheCreativePenn.com – after giving up on 2 other blogs first.
 Tip: call your main website something that can grow with you over time, not something related to your book.

 Jan 2009 – I joined Twitter @thecreativepenn.
 This might not seem momentous but at the time, I was living in Brisbane, Australia and I had no author friends.
 I was self-publishing at a time when it wasn't acceptable so I felt very alone.
 I found like-minded people on Twitter and nowadays, some of my best ‘real' friends are writers I met on Twitter first.

 Mar 2009 – Started The Creative Penn podcast, and still rocking the show after all these years!
 For the first show, I put a landline on the speakerphone and held an MP3 recorder next to it.
 Not very professional, but I started 🙂